swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-bentoml.md

 ## Steps

-### Create a BentoML "Bento"
+### Create a BentoML model artifact

-A "Bento" is a BentoML artifact that packages your model, code, and environment dependencies into a single file.
+A BentoML model artifact (called "Bento" in the documentation) packages your model, code, and environment dependencies into a single file.
 It is the standard format for saving and sharing ML models.

-A Bento is described in a `bentofile.yaml` file.
+The BentoML model artifact is described in a `bentofile.yaml` file.
 It contains the following
 information:

 - The service filename and class name